2025274192rishabh-ctrl/practical-toolbasad-frontend-engineering/README.md

 Task 2:focuses on adding an image to a webpage along with proper alt text for accessibility.
 You create a heading, insert an image (local or online), and write a short paragraph describing why it’s your favorite place.
-CSS is then used to style the image by setting its width, centering it, and adding spacing to the paragraph.
+CSS is then used to style the image by  its width, centering it, and adding spacing to the paragraph.
 This task helps you practice essential HTML and CSS formatting skills.